-Failure to comply with directions of University officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.
+Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties (including, without limitation, failure to comply with a no-contact directive) and/or failure to identify oneself to these persons when requested to do so.

-4.8 Violation of University policies, rules, or regulations published in University documents: "The University Catalogue", "Policy and Ethics for Student Computer Use and Computer Network Use", "The Guide to Residence Hall Living", "The Guide to University Apartment Living", The Policy Library (specifically Chapter 5 regarding Student Policies), or in other sources with which a student could reasonably be expected to be familiar.
+Violation of university policies, rules, or regulations published in university documents: "The University Catalogue", "Policy and Ethics for Student Computer Use and Computer Network Use", "The Guide to Residence Hall Living", "The Guide to University Apartment Living", The Policy Library (specifically Chapter 5 regarding Student Policies) or in other sources with which a student could reasonably be expected to be familiar.